 Is Matt a sociopathic Smug Snake, or is he just an Obliviously EvilPunch-Clock Villain?
 Did he really care about helping Harry overcome his social anxiety and meet a girl, or did he (a married family man, if he's even being truthful about that) just enjoy psychologically controlling and living vicariously through the eyes of a single guy?
 Is he some twisted combination of all of the above?
 No matter which way you go, he clearly is not a very morally upright person.

 Bethany herself.
-Is she a selfish bitch, simply ignorant of Joe's pain, or was she just trying to make the best of a bad situation and did a terrible job of it?
+Is she a selfish bitch, or simply ignorant of Joe's pain, or was she just trying to make the best of a bad situation and did a terrible job of it?